qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 <img src="https://qnkhuat.github.io/plotly-charts/ev-vs-ce/plots/where_is_the_energy_go_power_to_wheels.png" style="width:100%" class="img-center">

 ### Speeding up then slowing down using brakes
-When we accelerate the engine gives the car kinetic energy and braking throws that kinetic energy away, this is why high-way drive consumes less energy than city-driving.
+When we accelerate the engine gives the car kinetic energy and braking throws that kinetic energy away.
+Especially in city-driving, we waste a lot of energy for this process.

-But here is an interesting idea: why don't we capture that thown away kinetic energy?
+But here is an interesting but straight forward  question: Can we capture those thrown away energy?

 With ICE vehicles it's not much we can do because most of the energy kinetic energy has been converted to heat on the brake already.
 But with Induction Motor we can recover up to 70% of the braking energy with regenerative braking.

 The principle of Regerative braking is when you take your foot of the pedal, you cut power to the motors, this make the motor slow down.
-Now the rotational speed of the wheels is faster than the rotational of the motor, when this happens, the motor turn into a generator and charge energy back to the battery.
+Now the wheels are rotating faster than the motor, when this happens, the motor turn itself into a generator and re-charge energy to the battery.

-It is curicial especially for city-driving, because the we have the cycle of speeding up and slowing down is very short.
-With the re-generative braking system we can now recover about 17% of our input energy.
+With the re-generative braking system we can now recover about up to 34% for city driving and about 17% for both city and highway driving combined

 <img src="https://qnkhuat.github.io/plotly-charts/ev-vs-ce/plots/where_is_the_energy_go_power_to_wheels_with_rb.png" style="width:100%" class="img-center">